stepons/jrfolio/content/posts/PV_constituency.md

 ![Bar graph of PV installations by winning constituencies](/img/percent_pv_party.png)

 Even taking into account population and looking at the number of PV installations per capita, pro-solar policies would benefit Conservative constituents more than any other party bar Plaid Cymru, with the Conservative figure 1.8 times the Labour number.
-(Assuming that numbers of PV systems already installed are an indicator of future interest.)
+(Assuming that numbers of PV systems already installed are an indicator of future interest, while recognising installations will have been in wealthier homes able to make the investment.)

 ![Number of PV installations per million population in winning constituencies](/img/pv_per_capita_700.png)